Commentary about Julian Assange

 Views on Julian Assange have been given by a number of public figures, including journalists, well-known whistleblowers, activists and world leaders.
 They range from laudatory statements to calls for his execution.
 Various journalists and free speech advocates have praised Assange for his work and dedication to free speech.
 Some former colleagues have criticised his work habits, editorial decisions and personality.
 After the 2016 US Presidential election, there was debate about his motives and his ties to Russia.
-After Assange's arrest in 2019, journalists and commentaters debated whether Assange was a journalist.
+After Assange's arrest in 2019, journalists and commentators debated whether Assange was a journalist.
 Assange has won multiple awards for journalism and publishing.

 Pre-2010

 In 1997, Assange created the deniable encryption program Rubberhose as a tool for human rights workers who needed to protect sensitive data in the field.
 Science-fiction writer Bruce Sterling was impressed with the program and wrote that he thought Assange knew he would attract the attention of the authorities and had "figured out that the cops would beat his password out of him, and he needed some code-based way to finesse his own human frailty".